 History

-For a long time, people did not use disposable items.
-After the industrial revolution, plastic became a reliable and affordable resource.
-Plastic bags were created in large quantities during World War II, but this was done secretly for the British army.
-In 1965, Celloplast of Sweden introduced the polyethylene shopping bag to the world, and over time, it quickly replaced bags made from other materials.
-In 1979, plastic bags appeared in the United States.
+For much of history, disposable items were not commonly used.
+With the industrial revolution, plastic emerged as a reliable and affordable material.
+During World War II, plastic bags were produced in large quantities for the British army.
+In 1965, the Swedish company Celloplast introduced the polyethylene shopping bag, which quickly replaced bags made from other materials.
+By 1979, plastic bags were widely used in the United States.

-Sailor and scientist Charles Moore discovered the Great Pacific Garbage Patch in 1997, one of the largest accumulations of plastic waste in the world’s oceans, posing a real threat to marine life.
-Plastic bags floating in the water kill turtles that eat them, mistaking them for jellyfish.
-Bangladesh was the first country in the world to ban plastic bags in 2002.
-Here, bags played a key role in blocking drainage systems, leading to catastrophic flooding.
-Soon bans on plastic bags appeared in Italy, South Africa, China, Australia, Rwanda, and several other countries.
+In 1997, sailor and scientist Charles Moore discovered the Great Pacific Garbage Patch, one of the largest accumulations of plastic waste in the ocean, which poses a significant threat to marine life.
+Plastic bags are especially harmful to turtles, which often mistake them for jellyfish.
+In 2002, Bangladesh became the first country to ban plastic bags after they contributed to severe flooding by blocking drainage systems.
+Other countries, including Italy, South Africa, China, Australia, and Rwanda, followed suit.

-International Plastic Bag-Free Day was created to encourage people to seek safer alternatives to plastic.
-This day is part of the Plastic-Free Movement, which began in 2016 and has over 1,500 organizations as members.
+International Plastic Bag-Free Day was established to encourage the use of safer alternatives to plastic bags.
+This day is part of the Plastic-Free Movement, which began in 2016 and now has over 1,500 organizations working to reduce plastic use worldwide.

 Interesting Facts

-• According to the EPA, human-made plastic will take at least 1,000 years to decompose;
+- According to the EPA, human-made plastic can take at least 1,000 years to decompose.

-• In 2017, India banned the sale of not only plastic bags but also plastic cutlery, cups, and plates;
+- In 2017, India banned not only plastic bags but also plastic cutlery, cups, and plates.

 How to Take Part